ldijkman/Arduino-Drain-Rain-Irrigation-Measure-weight-system/README.md

 settings saved to eeprom

-manual valve test from rotary encoder menu
+manual valve test from rotary encoder menu and 4x20 LCD

-all data logged each second to sd card daily CSV file
+all data logged each second to sd card for daily CSV file

 possible to monitor data via ethernet or webserver